Now that’s a tough question.

 Got young kids?

 Keep them occupied at just about any market with visions of unfeasibly large pretzels covered in chocolate or other such sweet distractions.
-Chocolate-coated strawberries used to work for us.
+Roasted almonds and chocolate-coated strawberries used to work on me on our kids.

-Local families often gravitate to the Altes AKH, because of the rides and entertainments that traditionally appear, plus the adjoining playground.
+Local families often gravitate to the Altes AKH, because of the rides and entertainments that appear plus the adjoining playground.

-The Schönbrunn market sits among all the tourist attractions that make up the palace and park complex.
-This includes the Children’s Museum in Schönbrunn and, of course, the Vienna zoo.
+Schönbrunn’s market sits among all the tourist attractions that make up the palace and park complex.
+This includes the Children’s Museum in Schönbrunn and, of course, the kid favourite that is Vienna zoo.

 The main Christkindlmarkt on the Rathausplatz has the surrounding park kitted out in advent splendour.
-This normally includes nativity scenes, lighted ice skating (including a special kids rink last time out), rides and other delights.
-In 2022, a giant merry-go-round appeared for the first time.
+This includes nativity scenes, lighted ice skating, rides, and other delights.
+A giant merry-go-round also appeared the previous two years so should hopefully return in 2024.

 (The carousel on the Rathausplatz)

-The Hirschstetten market typically has a couple of small rides, a kiddies workshop and (most impressively) a huge winter wonderland landscape which should have the young ones pointing and squealing at regular intervals.
+The Hirschstetten market typically has a couple of small rides, a kiddies workshop and a huge winter wonderland landscape which typically has the young ones pointing and squealing at regular intervals.
+(And not just the young ones: I’m always massively impressed.)

 Then we have the Wintermarkt.
-This location is not a traditional market in the true sense of the word, being almost entirely populated by food and drink booths.
-However, it occupies a square at the entrance to the giant Prater funfair.
+Don’t consider this location a traditional market in the true sense of the word, being almost entirely populated by food and drink booths.
+However, it occupies a square at the entrance to the giant Prater funfair and entertainment complex.

 Incidentally, if you do have children with you, then you might like a few general tips for visiting Vienna with children.